 Fremantle Stuff > Hotels (and Breweries)

 The hotels in the list that follows are in Allen Graham's numerical order (from the map mentioned below), which might represent date order.
-We await publication of his research to confirm dates.
-Ewers (11) mentions four hotels being in existence in January 1830: the Stirling Arms, the Collins Hotel, the South Sea Hall Public House, the George IV Public House, as follows.
+We await publication of his research (or an email to me :) to dis/confirm that.
+Ewers (11) mentionsfour hotels being in existence in January 1830: the Stirling Arms, the Collins Hotel, the South Sea Hall Public House, the George IV Public House, as follows.